First Special Service Force: Italy deployment, 1943

+Monte la Difensa, 1943

-The force was tasked with taking two heavily fortified German positions in the Italian mountains; one at Monte La Difensa and the other at Monte La Remetanea.
-These positions were controlled by the 104th Panzer Grenadier Regiment with the 1st Fallschirm-Panzer Division Hermann Göring in reserve (the former an infantry formation, the latter an armored division).
-The importance of these mountains lay in their position relative to Hitler's Gustav Line.
-The German Winter line positioned on La Difensa and Remetanea were the last entrenched line before the Gustav and an allied push through the mountains would enable them to advance closer to Rome.
+The FSSF was tasked with taking two heavily fortified German positions on the Camino ridge in the Italian mountains: Monte La Difensa, overlooking the Volturno River, and Monte La Remetanea, 1,200 yards to the west.
+These positions were held by the 104th Panzer Grenadier Regiment (an infantry formation) with the 1st Fallschirm-Panzer Division Hermann Göring (an armored division) in reserve.
+The German positions on La Difensa and La Remetanea were the last entrenched line before the Gustav Line.
+An Allied push through the mountains would advance closer to Rome.
 Strategically, the mountains provided a commanding view of the countryside and highway, giving German artillery on the mountain control of the surrounding area.
-The German artillery atop La Defensa were also using a new weapon - the Nebelwerfer.
-The paths leading up La Difensa were heavily scouted by the force prior to their attack and it was reported to Lt.
-Col. T.C.
-MacWilliam (who would lead the 2nd regiment's assault on Remetanea) that the best way to approach the entrenched enemy was up an almost vertical escarpment over the right of the hill mass.
-In doing this, the force hoped to catch the Germans off guard, as previous allied attacks on the mountain had met the enemy head on.
+The German artillery atop La Difensa were also using a new weapon - the Nebelwerfer.
+Previous large scale Allied attacks on the mountain had met the enemy head on and been repelled with disastrous casualties.
+The paths leading up La Difensa were heavily scouted by the FSSF before their attack.
+The scouts reported to Lt.
+Col. T. C. MacWilliam (who would lead the 2nd Regiment's assault on La Remetanea) that the best way to approach the entrenched enemy was up an almost vertical escarpment over the right of the hill mass.
+By this approach, the FSSF hoped to catch the Germans off guard.

-The assault was planned for 2 December, while the men were trained in mountain climbing and fighting tactics at their temporary barracks at Santa Maria.
-The plan was as follows (all regiments were in the 1st Company): At 16:30 hours on 1 December 2nd Regiment would be trucked to within 6 mi of the base of the mountain and march the rest of the way to La Difensa (6-hour march).
-1st Regiment, coupled with U.S. 36th Infantry Division would be the reserve units for the 2nd Regiment.
-3rd Regiment would be split in two, half to supply the 2nd Regiment following the initial assault and the other half to be reserves with the 1st Regiment and 36th Infantry Division.
-All identification on Force soldiers was to be removed except their dog tags.
+The assault was planned for 2 December.
+The men were trained in mountain climbing and fighting tactics at their temporary barracks at Santa Maria.
+The plan was as follows (all battalions were in the 2nd Regiment): At 16:30 hours on 1 December, 2nd Regiment would be trucked to within 6 mi of the base of La Difensa and march the rest of the way (6-hour march).
+1st Regiment, coupled with US 36th Infantry Division would be the reserve units for the 2nd Regiment.
+3rd Regiment would be split in two, half to support the 2nd Regiment following the initial assault, and half to be reserves with the 1st Regiment and 36th Infantry Division.
+All identification on FSSF soldiers was to be removed except their dog tags.

 After reaching the base of the mountain and having had a single night's rest, 2nd Regiment (600 men total) began their ascent of La Difensa on 2 December at dusk under cover of a heavy artillery barrage.
 One soldier recalls the severity of the shelling: "It looked as if we were marching into Hell.
-The whole mountain was being shelled and the whole mountain seemed to be on fire".
+The whole mountain was being shelled and the whole mountain seemed to be on fire."